Significant-Gravitas/AutoGPT/docs/content/AutoGPT/usage.md

 # AutoGPT Agent User Guide

+!!! note
+    This guide assumes you are in the `autogpts/autogpt` folder, where the AutoGPT Agent is located.

 ## Command Line Interface

 Running `./run.sh` (or any of its subcommands) with `--help` lists all the possible